spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 If not specified, the default value applies:
 `environment-name: production`
 :::
-  - `tideways: cli-enabled:` - defines flag for profilling CLI script like cronjobs, etc. Optional param.
-Default value is `false`
+  - `tideways: cli-enabled:` - defines if profilling of CLI script is enabled.
+This variable is optional with the default value of `false`.

 ***